egauzens/StagewoodProject/server/README.md

 4. If node is not installed, then install it on your machine

+5. run the following command to download all the necessary dependencies:

+    npm install

-5. To execute and run the program type the following command into your cmd window inside the server directory:
+6. To execute and run the program type the following command into your cmd window inside the server directory:

     npm run dev